Vaginal Stenosis: What it Is, Common Causes and More

 For a gentle stretching routine, see this Guide to Pelvic Floor Release by doctor of physical therapy and certified pelvic floor specialist, Amanda Olson.

-Use Vibration Therapy To Improve Blood Flow
+Use Vibration Therapy To Promote Circulation

-Above all, remember that reversing vaginal stenosis is possible, however it takes time.
-Daily progress can be made to eventually restore some of the natural elasticity of the vagina for pain free penetration.
+Above all, remember that reversing vaginal stenosis is possible, however, it takes time.
+Daily progress can be made to eventually restore some of the natural elasticity of the vagina for pain-free penetration.

 Collapsible content